jonkwiatkowski/API-Weather-Analysis/README.md

 ## Analysis

 * In general, temperatures decrease as you move further away from the equator.
+This can be seen from all three Latitude vs Max Temperature plots below.
+This trend is further evidenced by regression analysis.
+When comparing Latitude to Max Temperature, we obtain $r^2$ values of 0.50 and 0.64 in the Northern and Southern Hemispheres respectively indicating moderate correlation.
-* The highest temperatures don't seem to be at the equator but slightly north, roughly 20 to 40 degrees latitude.
+* As seen in the first Latitude vs Max Temperature plot below, the highest temperatures don't seem to occur at the equator but slightly north, roughly 20 to 40 degrees latitude.
-* In the Southern Hemisphere, wind speeds seem to decrease as you move closer to the equator.
+* In the Southern Hemisphere, wind speeds seem to decrease as you move closer to the equator, see regression analysis.
 However, this is only a very slight correlation.
 * Overall, temperature is the only metric that has a clear relationship when compared to latitude.
 When looking at humidity, cloudiness, and wind speed, latitude has little or no effect.

 ## Resources